AlissonVisa/SimpleScaffolding/README.md

 }
 ```

-Using the above, the generic templates built from the `Customer` will be used to produce the equivalent for `Role` and
+Using the above, the generic templates built from the `AdminUser` will be used to produce the equivalent for `Role` and
 `Customer`.
 The `profile` identifies which directory path under `src/test/scaffolding` will be used as the basis so that
 collections of templates with simple variations can be managed.

 Execute `Scaffolding.main()` with `scaffolding.js` set as above.
 Then take a look under
 `src/main/java/uk/co/froot/example/dto`.
-You'll notice that in addition to the original `customer.Customer` there
+You'll notice that in addition to the original `admin_user.AdminUser` there
 are now some new packages and classes in both the `src/main` and `src/test` branches.
 Following the example above
 you'll find `role.Role` and `customer.Customer`.

 They even have unit tests.
-Since `CustomerTest` was available, `Scaffolding` was able to generate the unit tests,
+Since `AdminUserTest` was available, `Scaffolding` was able to generate the unit tests,
 their test fixtures and some friendly entity-specific documentation.

 Note that the `template_location` supports the `classpath:` prefix so that the Scaffolding class can be used within an